 A stop-loss order closes a position automatically once the price reaches a set level, capping the loss on a trade.
 It is the core risk-control tool a forex trader uses to define risk before entering.
 A stop sets your loss in advance, rather than leaving it to the FCA close-out backstop.

-The table below sizes one trade on a £10,000 account risking one percent, using GBP/USD pip values at an illustrative 1.25 exchange rate (illustrative, July 2026).
+The table below sizes one trade on a £10,000 account risking one percent, using GBP/USD pip values at a rate of 1.3476 (20 July 2026).

 | Item | Value |